BillJr99/Ursinus-CS173/_pages/syllabus.md

 1. Students are expected to be respectful and mindful of the [classroom environment and inclusivity standards](#environment).
 2. They are equally applicable to a virtual environment as they are in class.
 3. Students are not permitted to share direct answers or questions which might completely give away answers to any homework problems or labs publicly on Microsoft Teams.
 When in doubt, please send me a direct message there.
 4. I will attempt to answer questions real time during my virtual office hours.
 Otherwise, I will make every attempt to respond within 24 hours on weekdays, at any time before 9PM.
 I cannot be expected to respond at all on Saturdays or Sundays, so please plan accordingly.
-(Of course, students can and should still respond to each other outside of these intervals, when appropriate.
-This could be an opportunity to earn [grace points](#grace)!).
+(Of course, students can and should still respond to each other outside of these intervals, when appropriate).
 5. Students may ask anonymous questions by following a link to a survey at the top of each channel.

 # Readings